5 Stretches to Help Upper Back Pain at Home

 With the Chirp Wheel, you can help re-shape your daily habits and start living without upper back pain.
 Here is a list of some of the ways the Chirp Wheel can help you.

 - Rolls out sore and tight muscles around the spine

 - Releases myofascial tissue restrictions

 - Creates mobility

 Are you sure it works?

-The science behind the Plexus Wheel makes sense, but the most important thing is that it actually works.
-Jenna Beyer, a very active 22 year old, had alignment issues and numerous injuries while growing up.
-She visited chiropractors, acupuncturists, doctors, physical therapists, massage therapists all to to find help for her pain.
+The science behind the Chirp Wheel makes sense, but the most important thing is that it actually works.
+Jenna Beyer, a very active 22-year-old, had alignment issues and numerous injuries while growing up.
+She visited chiropractors, acupuncturists, doctors, physical therapists, massage therapists all to find help for her pain.
 After taking care of her injuries medically she still feels day to day pain, especially doing the activities she loves most.

 “It is still important to me to be active and participate in the activities I love, so I have to take care of my body every day,” Beyer said.
 “So much of that has come from using the wheel to release the tension in my back and neck each morning and night.
 I have seen a change in my upper back pain and a decrease in my headaches.”